-Lexmark International Inc. (LXK) fell the most in more than a year after saying second-quarter sales and profit would be lower than the printer maker had expected due to weak demand in Europe and unfavorable exchange rates.
+Lexmark International Inc. (LXK:US) fell the most in more than a year after saying second-quarter sales and profit would be lower than the printer maker had expected due to weak demand in Europe and unfavorable exchange rates.

 Shares of Lexmark dropped 16 percent to $20.36 at the close in New York, for the biggest decline since October 2010.
-Including yesterday’s 7.5 percent drop, the shares (LXK) have lost 38 percent this year.
+Including yesterday’s 7.5 percent drop, the shares (LXK:US) have lost 38 percent this year.

 The “outlook reflects a weaker-than-expected demand environment, particularly in Europe, and a larger-than-expected impact from unfavorable changes in currency exchange rates,” Lexmark said.